Tragic Shootings: How Can We Protect Ourselves and Others From Violent Attacks?

 Written by Irene van der Zande, Kidpower Founder and Executive Director

-Each new story brings up heart-breaking reminders of other horrifying outbreaks of mass violence — at the Sandy Hook Elementary School in Newtown, Connecticut; at Aurora Movie Theater in Colorado; at Congresswoman Gabrille Gifford’s Congress on Your Corner event in Tuscon; at Northern Illinois University; at the Westroads Mall in Omaha; at Virginia Tech University; at the Amish school in Pennsylvania; at Columbine High School in Colorado; at the Ecole Polytechnique College in Montreal; and unfortunately many more.
+Each new story brings up heart-breaking reminders of other horrifying outbreaks of mass violence — in Isla Vista near Santa Barbara, California, at the Sandy Hook Elementary School in Newtown, Connecticut; at Aurora Movie Theater in Colorado; at Congresswoman Gabrille Gifford’s Congress on Your Corner event in Tuscon; at Northern Illinois University; at the Westroads Mall in Omaha; at Virginia Tech University; at the Amish school in Pennsylvania; at Columbine High School in Colorado; at the Ecole Polytechnique College in Montreal; and unfortunately many more.

 In order to have peace of mind, we have to accept the uncertainty that risk of danger is a part of life.
 Violent attacks are horrifying.
 However, so are car accidents, fires, serious diseases, and natural disasters.
 In each case, although nothing works all of the time, there is a great deal that each of us can do to keep ourselves and others safe most of the time.